-Tankless water heaters are one way homeowners in Lawrenceville, GA, can save energy.
+Tankless water heaters are one way homeowners can save energy.

 Instead of heating tanks of water in batches, a tankless water heater, or on-demand water heater, warms up water as it's needed.
 Depending on how many gallons of hot water your home uses per day, a tankless water heater can be 20 to 30 percent more efficient than a normal hot water heater.